holoviz/colorcet/README.md

 difficult, because false boundaries appear in the data, and genuine boundaries and changes can be obscured.

-To combat these issues, Peter Kovesi at the Center for Exploration Targeting created a set of colormaps that are sampled uniformly in a perceptual color space, using methods he describes in a [paper on arXiv](https://arxiv.org/abs/1509.03700).
+Matplotlib now offers a [tool to construct uniform colormaps](https://github.com/matplotlib/viscm), but it doesn't yet allow construction of colormaps like those above.
+To address this need, Peter Kovesi at the Center for Exploration Targeting created a set of colormaps that are sampled uniformly in a perceptual color space, using methods he describes in a [paper on arXiv](https://arxiv.org/abs/1509.03700).
 For instance, the